Account

 Make Your Own Tactile Letter Cards

+Have you heard about tactile letter cards?
 Children learn about the world around them through their senses: seeing, hearing, smelling, and tasting.
-And of course…
+And of course… Children learn by touching.

 Here at All About Learning Press, we’re really big on the multisensory approach because learning is so much more effective when children learn through all their senses.
-Our tactile letter cards provide a great multisensory way for little ones to learn about the alphabet.
+Our tactile letter cards download provides a great multisensory way for little ones to learn about the alphabet.

 Our free download includes uppercase and lowercase letter templates, instructions for creating your tactile letter cards, and tips for using your cards.
 Ready to go?